-In addition to providing pension benefits, the State, pursuant to HRS Chapter 87A, is a participating employer in an agent, multiple-employer defined benefit plan providing certain healthcare and life insurance benefits to all qualified employees and retirees.
+In addition to providing pension benefits, the State, pursuant to Act 88, SLH of 2001, is a participating employer in an agent, multiple-employer defined benefit plan providing certain healthcare and life insurance benefits to all qualified employees and retirees.
 The Employer-Union Health Benefits Trust Fund (EUTF) was established on July 1, 2003 to design, provide, and administer medical, prescription, drug, dental, vision, chiropractic, dual-coverage medical and prescription, and group life benefits.

 For employees hired before July 1, 1996, the State pays the entire base monthly contribution for employees retiring with 10 or more years of credited service, and 50% of the base monthly contribution for employees retiring with fewer than 10 years of credited service.
-Additionally, a retiree can elect a family plan to cover dependents.
+A retiree can elect a family plan to cover dependents.

 For employees hired after June 30, 1996, but before July 1, 2001, and who retire with fewer than 10 years of service, the State makes no contributions.
 For those retiring with at least 10 years but fewer than 15 years of service, the State pays 50% of the retired employees' base monthly contribution.
 For those retiring with at least 15 years but fewer than 25 years of service, the State pays 75% of the base monthly contribution.
-For those retiring with over 25 years of service, the State pays the entire base monthly contribution.
+For those employees retiring with at least 25 years of service, the State pays 100% of the base monthly contribution.
 Retirees in this category can elect a family plan to cover dependents.

-For employees hired on or after June 30, 2001, and who retire with fewer than 10 years of service, the State makes no contributions.
+For employees hired on or after July 1, 2001, and who retire with fewer than 10 years of service, the State makes no contributions.
 For those retiring with at least 10 years but fewer than 15 years of service, the State pays 50% of the base monthly contribution.
-Those retiring with at least 15 years but fewer than 25 years of service, the State pays 75% of the base monthly contribution.
-For those retiring with over 25 years of service, the State pays the entire base monthly contribution.
+For those retiring with at least 15 years but fewer than 25 years of service, the State pays 75% of the base monthly contribution.

+For those employees retiring with at least 25 years of service, the State pays 100% of the base monthly contribution.
 Only single plan coverage is provided for retirees in this category.
 Retirees can elect family coverage, but must pay the difference.